systematically-design/tokenScript-Documentation/src/docs/04-language-reference/README.md

 ## Using This Reference

-This reference is designed for:
+This reference covers all TokenScript DSL syntax and features you can use in Systematically.
+Whether you're:
-- **Developers** integrating TokenScript into applications
+- **Writing tokens** in Systematically
-- **Advanced users** who want to understand the language deeply
+- **Learning the language** syntax and capabilities
-- **Tool builders** creating TokenScript integrations
+- **Understanding advanced features** like scales, references, and expressions

-For tutorials and step-by-step guides, see Creating Tokens in the navigation.
+For step-by-step tutorials on creating tokens, see Creating Tokens in the navigation.

 ## Next Steps